 - a. permitted in all national competitions, subject only to the rules of the applicable federation.
-[No additional permission from an Area Association is required]; - b. permitted in a competition held under paragraphs 1.9 and 1.10 of the International Competition definition if specifically permitted by the relevant Area Association; - c. not permitted in a competition held under paragraphs 1.1 to 1.8 of the International Competition definition unless in the case of Field Events the applicable regulations for the competition so provide.
+(No additional permission from an Area Association is required); - b. permitted in a competition held under paragraph 2. (d) of the World Rankings Competition definition if specifically permitted by the relevant Area Association; - c. not permitted in a competition held under paragraphs 1. and 2. (a), (b), (c), (e) of the World Rankings Competition definition unless in the case of Field Events the applicable regulations for the competition so provide.